grafeas/grafeas/case-studies/binary-authorization.md

 Docker as the container runtime.
 Pod is the lowest level abstraction of a running container.
 Users can create Pods directly, or users can create Controllers (such as ReplicaSet) which then mediate Pod creation.
 We chose Pod admission as the interception point.
-At this time, information which BinAuthz needs is available: artifact identifier (container image URL), deploy target (project, service account, cluster).
+At Pod admission time, information which BinAuthz needs is available: artifact identifier (container image URL), deploy target (project, service account, cluster).
 And Pod creation is the chokepoint through which flow all code paths to run a Docker container.
 Intercepting at Pod